thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 ![Creating a new view controller](images/ios_app_skeleton_6.png)

 Create a new view controller subclass called HUMMapViewController by selecting file>new>file.
-This will create a header (.h) and implementation (.m) file.
+This will create a header (.h) file and an implementation (.m) file.

 ### Set the Root View Controller